 Electrocutions can also cause burns, in addition to seizures and heart problems.
 When someone gets electrocuted they may have minor injuries or not seem to present symptoms, but they will still need to see a doctor.

 A spinal cord injury may result in paralysis.
 Depending on where the injury occurs, an injury could mean losing motion of the arms, trunk, and legs, or from the waist down.

 After a work injury, you should report it and see a doctor as soon as possible to get an assessment of your injuries.
 You have your injuries on record and can also start treatment as soon as possible.
 When you’re in the recovery process, it’s important to follow what your doctor says.
 If you stop treating your injuries and they get worse, you may not be able to recover compensation for them.
 Failing to see a doctor or follow their orders could give the insurance company an opportunity to question the validity of your claim and they may try to reduce your compensation.

-Many of these injuries can be catastrophic, meaning they prevent the person from performing gainful work.
-Recovering from these injuries may require extensive care, now and in the future.
+Many of these work injuries can be catastrophic, meaning they prevent the person from performing gainful work.
+Recovering from these work injuries may require extensive care, now and in the future.
 Not being able to return to work is a major life change.
 If you support a family, you may wonder how you’re going to be able to provide if you cannot work.
-That’s where our lawyers come in.
+That’s where our Cincinnati work injury lawyers come in.